 Art Canada Institute, the Automatistes in the studio of Fernand Leduc

-In the early 1940s the Automatistes would meet in the studio of Fernand Leduc.
+Group portrait of the Automatistes in the studio of Fernand Leduc, Montreal, 1946, photograph by Maurice Perron.
 Left to right: Marcel Barbeau, Madeleine Arbour, Pierre Gauvreau, Fernand Leduc, Pierre Leroux, and Claude Gauvreau.

 Borduas also met Jean-Paul Mousseau (1927–1991), then at the Collège Notre-Dame in Montreal, and later, Marcelle Ferron (1924–2001), after she left the École des beaux-arts in Quebec City.
 Under Borduas’s leadership these artists formed the group that came to be known as the Automatistes, the future signatories of the manifesto Refus global (total refusal).